Indulge in Grilled Fish Tacos: A delectable fusion of smoky flavors, fresh Pico de Gallo, and creamy cilantro-lime crema!

 - Preheat the grill: For a gas grill: Preheat to medium-high heat, around 400-450°F (200-230°C).
 For a charcoal grill: Prepare a medium-hot fire by lighting the charcoal and allowing it to burn until covered with ash.

 - Prepare the fish: Rinse the fish fillets under cold water and pat them dry with paper towels.
-In a bowl, mix together olive oil, lime juice, chili powder, cumin, salt, and pepper.
+In a bowl, mix together olive oil, lime juice, garlic powder, chili powder, cumin, salt, cayenne pepper if using, and pepper.
 Brush the marinade mixture over both sides of the fish fillets and let them marinate for 15-20 minutes while the grill heats up.

 - Chop the toppings, and place them on a cutting board or in separate bowls, cover them with plastic wrap while you grill the fish: Slice green cabbage thin, slice 1/2 of 1 medium red onion into very thin strips or mince it, slice each avocado into 8 slices lengthwise, grate cheddar cheese or crumble queso fresco, chop cilantro, and slice the 2 limes into wedges.
 Use premade Pico de Gallo, or use my quick and easy recipe!